 Ultimately, while GEO can provide information, guidance, and support, you will be responsible for making, confirming and paying for actual arrangements for dependent(s).
 Be prepared to make a substantial investment of your own time and resources in securing proper accommodation and services.

-Breaking Barriers: Non-Traditional Students Before and After Study Abroad, San Francisco State University: Excerpt from a documentary interviewing students from a variety of backgrounds about their anticipation of and actual experiences study abroad.
+Breaking Barriers: Non-Traditional Students Before and After Study Abroad.
+Excerpt from a documentary interviewing students from a variety of backgrounds about their anticipation of and actual experiences study abroad.